 NEW STRATEGY TO SELECT HIGH-PRODUCING CLONES

-Presented by CBET in partnership with SUNY Poly.
+Presented by: CBET in partnership with SUNY Poly.

 Moderator: Julian Rosenberg, PhD, Associate Director, CBET

-Join us to learn about an exciting new technology, the sxRNA Technology Platform, developed by our speaker, Professor Scott Tenenbaum and tested for CHO cell line clone selection by Professor Susan Sharfstein, both from of SUNY Polytechnic Institute.
+Learn about an exciting new technology, the sxRNA Technology Platform, developed by our speaker, Professor Scott Tenenbaum and tested for CHO cell line clone selection by Professor Susan Sharfstein, both from of SUNY Polytechnic Institute.
 This technology has potential application in the biomanufacturing industry for improved clone productivity of therapeutic proteins. sxRNA is an RNA-based nano-switch platform technology that is based on binding one RNA molecule to a second RNA molecule in a manner that predictably switches the structural confirmation of the first RNA.
 Drs.
-Sharfstein and Tenenbaum are teaming up to develop this platform as a novel cell line selection strategy, which they named PTSelect™ to be used for identification and selection of highly productive mammalian cell lines.
+Sharfstein and Tenenbaum are teaming up to develop this platform as a novel cell line selection strategy, which they named PTSelect™ to be used for identification and selection of highly productive mammalian cell lines

 Dr. Susan Sharfstein